AAM Volunteerism Can Impact Your Career

 About Laura Snyder

-She is active in the Association for Accounting Marketing (AAM), currently serving as Treasurer on the Executive Committee of the Board of Directors, Liaison to Finance Committee, and as a Board Member of the Atlanta chapter.
-Past AAM leadership positions include a term as a Member-at-Large on the Board of Directors, three years as chair of the Conference Committee, Chair of the Marketing Achievement Awards Committee, a term as a committee member of the Conference Committee and board liaison positions to the Association Growth and Growth Strategies committees.
-Laura was named "Volunteer of the Year" for AAM in 2008 and has helped her firms earn eight "Marketing Achievement Awards" in several categories.
+Active in the Association for Accounting Marketing (AAM), she currently serves as President on the Executive Committee of the Board of Directors and as a Board Member of the Atlanta chapter.
+Past AAM leadership positions include President-Elect, Vice President, a two-year term as Treasurer, two terms as Member-at-Large on the Board of Directors, three years as chair of the Conference committee, chair of the Marketing Achievement Awards committee, a term as Conference committee member and held board liaison positions to the Finance, Association Growth and Growth Strategies committees.
+She was named "Volunteer of the Year" for AAM in 2008 and has helped her firms earn 10 "Marketing Achievement Awards" in several categories.